 INT,VARCHAR, andDATE. - Complex data types: such as

-JSON,ARRAY, andBITMAP, suitable for storing more complex data structures.
+JSON,ARRAY, andBITMAP, which are suitable for storing more complex data structures.

-For detailed descriptions of SQL data types, see:
+For more information about SQL data types, see:

 Views